“Hey there! Have ~10 minutes to complete this quick online survey?”

 Understanding and segmenting your users allows you to align value proposition with the target market, and this insight underpins almost all survey design decisions.
 Crucially, the question to ask here is this:

 How do specific product features help users achieve their goals?

-This kind of questioning encourages you to build surveys which focus on gathering feedback about how to enable product success, and help your product development team improve existing and implement new features.
+This kind of questioning encourages you to build surveys that focus on gathering feedback about how to enable product success, and help your product development team improve existing and implement new features.

 If a subset of users are the main audience for the feature you're asking for feedback on, then survey that subset.

 Being able to customize the design and styling of surveys (especially in-product surveys) ensures a streamlined user experience that doesn’t interfere with user expectations or brand image.
 Down to the very last pixel, you can choose exactly where and how you would like your microsurvey to appear in front of each user.
 You can use your own brand colors and fonts to create pop-ups that offer a truly native experience.

 Looking at the data on how your microsurveys are performing will quickly allow you to identify the most and least engaging questions.
 If certain questions are consistently getting less responses than others, then you should consider how to reframe it to make it more compelling to answer.